Using vVols with ONTAP

 Plan your backing FlexVols according to your needs.

-It can be desirable to add several backing volumes to your vVols datastore to distribute workload across the ONTAP cluster, to support different policy options, or to increase the number of allowed LUNs or files.
+For non-ASA r2 systems, it can be desirable to add several backing volumes to your vVols datastore to distribute workload across the ONTAP cluster, to support different policy options, or to increase the number of allowed LUNs or files.
 However, if maximum storage efficiency is required, then place all your backing volumes on a single aggregate.
 Or if maximum cloning performance is required, then consider using a single FlexVol volume and keeping your templates or content library in the same volume.
 The VASA Provider offloads many vVols storage operations to ONTAP, including migration, cloning and snapshots.
 When this is done within a single FlexVol volume, space efficient file clones are used and are almost instantly available.
 When this is done across FlexVol volumes, the copies are quickly available and use inline deduplication and compression, but maximum storage efficiency may not be recovered until background jobs run on volumes using background deduplication and compression.
 Depending on the source and destination, some efficiency may be degraded.

 Consider using Max IOPS to control unknown or test VMs.